 - Boost conversion rates by nearly 58% by combining custom images and Amazon Store spotlight ad formats.

 - Grow click-through rates (CTR) by more than 108% using brand video ad formats.

 These ads appear at the very top (headline) of specific categories.

 Sponsored display ads

 Display ads engage shoppers interested in certain categories related to your product, or shoppers that viewed your product without making a purchase.
-You can also target specific categories or products similar to yours.
+You can also use “product targeting” to target specific categories or products similar to yours.